 Websites include SSL/TLS encryption for its domain to attract visitors.
 This article explains use of Certbot utility to obtain TLS/SSL certificates for Nginx.

-This blog post explains simplest way to encrypt and secure Nginx running web server on Ubuntu 20.04 / 18.04 by obtaining nginx https letsencrypt certificates using the Certbot utility and set up your certificates to renew it automatically.
+This blog post explains simplest way to encrypt and secure Nginx running web server on Ubuntu 20.04 / 18.04 by obtaining nginx https letsencrypt certificates using the nginx Certbot utility and set up your certificates to renew it automatically.
 Let’s start and setup letsencrypt ubuntu nginx configurations.

 - Dependencies and Prerequisites